singleron-RD/AccuraCode/docs/tools/cutadapt.md

 `--thread` Thread to use.

-`--debug` If this argument is used, celescope may output addtional file for debugging.
+`--debug` If this argument is used, accuracode may output addtional file for debugging.